 Mini-squats

 Hold the back of a chair.
 Bend knees as far as is comfortable.
 Keep back and head up straight and behind toes, as in diagram.
-Then return
+Then return to standing position.

 10 reps

-Side-to-side twist to standing position.
+Side-to-side twist

 Keeping your feet on the ground, shoulder-width apart, slowly twist upper body from right to left.
 Stand as straight as possible.

 10 reps

 Note: The exercises suggested here do not substitute for a program provided by your healthcare professional.
 Be sure to consult with them before beginning any exercise program.

-Why choose Lifeline

-- ► Lifeline is the #1 medical alert service in Canada.1

-- Caring, friendly Lifeline Response Associates are ready to help 24/7

-- Canadian round-the-clock monitoring

-- Professional home installation

-- Proven fall detection technology available

-- ▶ No landline phone needed.2

-- No long-term contract

-www.lifeline.ca

-- 1 Claim based on the number of subscribers. - 2 For cellular service options, a customer phone number is required to enroll.
-Assumes the location of the communicator is in an area with sufficient access to coverage by the third party cellular network provider. © 2023 All rights reserved.
+Why choose Lifeline - Lifeline is the #1 medical alert service in Canada. - All help calls answered in Canada at one of our two Lifeline Response Centres - Professional home installation - 1 Claim based on the number of subscribers - 2 For cellular service options, a customer phone number is required to enroll.
+Assumes the location of the communicator is in an area with sufficient access to coverage by the third party cellular network provider. - Proven AutoAlert fall detection technology available - No landline phone needed.